What is STEM and why did it become STEAM?

 John: Thank you.

 John: Yes, a very privileged role, I must admit, I graduated from university as a regular classroom teacher.
 Did my Bachelor of Education in primary.
 I was a bit of a late bloomer when it came to teaching.
-I didn't start at Uni until I was 35 and I had an interesting and colorful background of different occupations prior to that.
+I didn't start at Uni until I was 35 and I had an interesting and colourful background of different occupations prior to that.
 So over several years it did morph into STEM.

 John: Well, when I was a kid, in fact, all the way through primary and high school, I knew I wanted it to be a pilot within the air force.
 That was my passion.
 That was always my ticket to a dream job.
 All the subjects, and all the hobbies, and all the extracurricular stuff I did, all lent itself towards becoming a pilot in the air force.
 Did the Air Training Corps cadets, did physics and chemistry in the HSC.
 Unfortunately the last year of my HSC I thought I had done enough.
 I took my foot off the gas pedal.
 The year prior I had won the math award for getting the top mark in my school.
 But by year 12 I failed the HSC.